boutroslab/CRISPRAnalyzeR/README.md

 CRISPRAnalyzeR combines the power of several CRISPR Analysis Workflows and **incorporates them into a streamlined and convenient workflow.**

-**You run one analysis and get the information of 8 different analysis workflows**
+**You run one analysis and get the information of up to 8 different analysis workflows**

 We implemented multiple available analysis workflows